Online Tips

 Spam filters

-My email server is running software (SpamAssassin) that identifies most spam I get and puts a label in the the subject than enables me use a filter to trap it before it comes to my Inbox.
+Your email server may run software that identifies spam and puts a label in the subject that enables you to use a filter to trap it.
+Some email software like Mozilla Thunderbird have good built in spam filtering.
 If you don't have something like this you can create your own filters to catch spam.
 To set them up look for Filter or Rule options in your email software.
 Every email you receive will be compared to the conditions specified in each of these rules in the order you list them.
 Over the years before I had SpamAssassin I tried many combinations of the rules listed below and a variety of folders to have email go to automatically, but ultimately I trimmed it down to two folders, Inbox (for good emails) and Spam? (for questionable emails), and several of the following rules.

 • Where the From line contains specific addresses that you will accept email from